EPCCed/prace-spark-for-data-scientists/Hadoop/lab_exercises/README_python.md

     cat data/StarWars.txt | src/map.py | sort | src/reduce.py

 Has the output successfully counted the occurrences of each word?

-When you get this far please stick a third post-it note to your screen.

 ## Testing on a sample of the book data